pumppot/verifier/README.md

 ### The Principle of Determinism

-The script's randomness is seeded by the Solana blockhash recorded at the end of the raffle cycle, which is included in the data package's `metadata.json` file.
+The script's randomness is seeded by the **finalized Solana slot number** recorded at the exact end of the raffle cycle.
+This number is included in the data package's `metadata.json` file.
 By using a public, on-chain, and unpredictable value as the seed, we ensure that the "random" selection process is fair and can be reproduced by anyone.
+You can verify the existence and timestamp of any slot on a public block explorer.